Scroll to content

 Focused on strategies

 We ensure that specific reading strategies are modelled explicitly to the class; this provides children with a holistic bank of skills to draw upon.
 This could include scanning a text, making an inference, predicting or creating a mental image.
-Our teachers use 'think aloud' statements to model to the children how these skills are used, and how they can help them become better readers.
-These strategies are then shared as a class, and then assessed in follow up guided reading activities.
+Our staff use scaffolded reading, fluency reading, extended reading or close reading.

 Drama to engage and inspire